interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 * Changes over time
 * Interesting non-player characters

+Feel free to modify the starter code in any way you see fit in order to enable your game ideas.
+However, the "Play the game" and "Visualize your game" code blocks should remain functional.

 We will play your game in class on January 23, and your classmates will help to grade this assignment based on how fun/creative/interesting your game is.
 Be creative!
 For inspiration, we recommend searching Pinterest for cross-section maps.
 Here are some that we like:

 <div class="container-fluid">